bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>Attribute Ends With Selector</h4>

-Opposite of the begins with selector, there is also an ends with attribute selector.
+<p>Opposite of the begins with selector, there is also an ends with
+attribute selector.
 Instead of using the circumflex accent, the ends with attribute selector uses the dollar sign, $, within the square brackets of a selector between the attribute name and equals sign.
-Using the dollar sign denotes that the attribute value needs to end with the stated value.
+Using the dollar sign denotes that the attribute value needs to end with the stated value.</p>

 <h4>CSS</h4>